charliecalvert/CloudNotes/Assignments/OnlinePresence01.md

 No one but you and me will ever see these folders.
 It is not a risk to use your name in their creation.

-## The Basics

-In this assignment we:

-- Create a document on Google Drive.
-- Place the document in in a folder you have shared with me.
-- Share both the folder and the document with the email account [described above][#my-email].
-- Be sure I have rights to edit this document, your folder and everything you submit for this course via Google Drive.
-In general, if you first share the folder with me, then everything you place in the folder should be shared with me automatically.

-In your new folder, create a document called **OnlinePresence-LastName**, where **LastName** is your last name.
-It should contain the same information as found in the HTML document described below.

 ## The Directory

-I want you create and share a directory with a specific name.
+I want you create and share a directory with a specific name as outlined above.
 The name should have the correct casing, and your should use a hypen, not an underscore.
-For instance, the following are valid folder names:

-- **Isit320-LastName-2017**
-- **Prog270-LastName-2017**

- Substitute your last name for the word **LastName**.
-For instance, I might create a folder called **Isit320-Calvert-2017**.

 To share the folder, do one of the following:

 - Right-click the folder, and choose share
 - Select the folder, and choose the Share icon near the top right of the screen